Alliegaytor/water-resistance-potion/README.md

 Older versions for Minecraft 1.16, 1.17, and 1.18 are found on Modrinth.

-\* Open an [issue](https://github.com/Alliegaytor/water-resistance-potion/issues/new) on github and I'll most likely update it, but don't expect complete and timely support
+\* Open an [issue](https://github.com/Alliegaytor/water-resistance-potion/issues/new) on github or [codeberg](https://codeberg.org/Alliegaytor/water-resistance-potion) and I'll most likely update it, but don't expect complete and timely support

 Note: PRs updating other versions are more than welcome.